 Commercial plasma collection (where donors are remunerated) is a relatively new dynamic in Canada.
 We have always maintained that a small number of commercial collection sites would not have a negative effect on the national blood system supply chain.
-However, large-scale commercial growth - without appropriate controls - could have negative impacts on the existing system for both blood and plasma collections and threaten our ability to meet patient need.
+However, large-scale commercial growth - without appropriate controls such as those put in place through our agreement with Grifols - could have negative impacts on the existing system for both blood and plasma collections and threaten our ability to meet patient need.
 At the same time, Canadian Blood Services recognizes that governments continue to hold a range of views about commercial plasma collection.
-All governments agree, however, that Canada must increase plasma collection and immunoglobulin sufficiency with some urgency.
+All governments agree, however, that Canada must increase plasma collection and immunoglobulin sufficiency with urgency.